govindrai/phase-0-handbook/peer-pairing-sessions.md

 ## Expectations

-As part of Phase 0, students are expected to pair program with another student in their cohort, from any location:
+As part of Phase 0, students are expected to pair program with another student in their cohort, from any location, at least **2 times per week** (with the exception of Week 1).
+Each week has mandatory pairing challenges you will need to pair on.
-* Unit 1: 4 times (You are not expected to pair in week 1)
-* Unit 2: 6 times
-* Unit 3: 6 times

 While it is not mandatory, we encourage students to pair with a different person in each session.
-This ensures you do not get used to just one person's unique pairing style.
-We also recommend pairing twice per week, but this is flexible.
-You can pair more in one week and less in the next.
+This ensures you do not get used to a couple people's pairing style.
+Pairing with many people will help you become a better pair!

 It is up to each student to arrange pairing sessions.
 We suggest posting on a discussion board in Canvas (devbootcamp.instructure.com) to request a pairing session.
 In your post, it helps to state a time/times (including a time zone) and the challenge you want to pair on.
 Once another student says they are avalible to pair, you should decide whether you will attempt the challenge before the agreed upon time or decide to not work on it before the session.